txst-cs-smartfall/SmartFallMM-Dataset/README.md

 ## Missing Files/Data:

 Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability of participants to engage in specific activities.
-For example, the subjects [03, 05, 07, 11, 14, 16, 25, 26] in the old group were unable to perform the TUG (Timed Up and Go) activity.

 ## Inquiry/Feedback: